Camille Seaman The Big Cloud

 She gained widespread attention in 2006 with her series The Last Iceberg, which documents Arctic and Antarctic icebergs using a portraiture approach.
 Seaman continues to work on the effects of climate change and strongly believes in capturing photographs that articulate that humans are not separate from nature.

 Seaman’s work has received numerous prizes including a National Geographic award in 2006 and a Critical Mass award in Portland, Oregon, for her monograph The Last Iceberg in 2007.
-She was a TED Senior Fellow (2011–15) and a Stanford Knight Fellow (2014) and was awarded a Fellowship by Cinereach in New York as Filmmaker in Residence (2016).
+She was a TED Senior Fellow (2011–15) and a Stanford Knight Fellow (2014), and was awarded a Fellowship by Cinereach in New York as Filmmaker in Residence (2016).

-Seaman’s photographs have been published widely, including in National Geographic, German GEO, Italian GEO, The New York Times Sunday Magazine, Newsweek, Outside Magazine (United States), Zeit Wissen (Germany) and Men's Journal (United States).
+Seaman’s photographs have been published widely, including in National Geographic, German GEO, Italian GEO, The New York Times Sunday Magazine, Newsweek, Outside Magazine (United States), Zeit Wissen (Germany), and Men’s Journal (United States).